etaque/elm-form/README.md

 ### Async validation

 This package doesn't provide anything special for async validation, but doesn't prevent you to do that neither.
-As field values are accessible from `update` with `Form.getStringAt/getBoolAt`, you can proceed them as you need, trigger effects like an HTTP request, and then add any errors to the view by yourself.
+As field values are accessible from `update` with `Form.getStringAt/getBoolAt`, you can process them as you need, trigger effects like an HTTP request, and then add any errors to the view by yourself.

 Another way would be to enable dynamic validation reload, to make it dependant of an effect, as it's part of the form state.
 Please ping me if this feature would be useful to you.